 Ideally, Open Graph tags would inherit some of the kinds of thinking behind CSS media queries, where you can specify the different screen widths at which different sets of logic apply.
 We’ll be seeking to lobby and work with the various platforms to improve their support and collaboration in the coming months and years.

 User context is an important factor

-We also think that this compromise makes more sense than optimizing for smaller images, because the context in which smaller thumbnails are used is different.
+We also think that this compromise makes more sense than optimizing for smaller images.
+This is because the context in which smaller thumbnails are used is different.

 We believe that individuals sharing URLs in one-to-one chat, or in small groups (e.g., in WhatsApp), are less likely to be negatively affected by a missing (or awkwardly sized/cropped) image.
 They’re usually chatting, engaged, and know the sender.

-In the context of a newsfeed, like on Facebook or Twitter, the quality of the image is much more important – you’re scrolling through lots of noise, you’re less engaged, and a better image is an increased chance of a click/share/like.
+In the context of a newsfeed, like on Facebook or Twitter, the quality of the image is much more important.
+You’re scrolling through lots of noise and you’re less engaged.
+So a better image is an increased chance of a click/share/like.